johnmcraig/Azure-image-gallery/README.md

 ## Demo

-See a demo of the application at the following link: [AzureImageGallery](https://azureimagegallery.azurewebsites.net/)
+~~See a demo of the application at the following link: [AzureImageGallery](https://azureimagegallery.azurewebsites.net/)~~ Currently offline to find a new hosting site.

 ## Scope